Skip to main content

 • Call Forward Busy (CFB): Forward when subscriber is busy

-• Call Forward Not Reachable (CFNRc): Forward when subscriber is offline/unregistered
+• Call Forward Not Reachable (CFNRc): Forward when subscriber is offline/unregistered (extracted from the not-reachable <cp:rule> inside the MMTel-Services repository document)

 What is MMTel-Config?โ€‹

-Common MMTel Services:
+Common MMTel Services TAS recognises:

-• OIP (Originating Identity Presentation): Caller ID presentation rules
+• OIP (Originating Identity Presentation): Caller ID presentation rules (returned in the body but not currently consumed).

-• TIP (Terminating Identity Presentation): Called party number rules
+• TIP (Terminating Identity Presentation): Called party number rules (returned in the body but not currently consumed).

 Dialplan Variables Set from Sh Dataโ€‹